 - Goals - when set to On, the visual displays the goal and the distance from the goal as a percentage.

 - Color coding > Direction - some KPIs are considered better for higher values and some are considered better for lower values.
 For example, earnings versus wait time.
 Typically a higher value of earnings is better versus a higher value of wait time.
 Select high is better and, optionally, change the color settings.

-KPIs are also available on your mobile devices – keeping you always connected to your businesses heartbeat.
+KPIs are also available in Power BI service and on your mobile devices – keeping you always connected to your businesses heartbeat.

 Considerations and troubleshooting

-- If your KPI doesn't look like the one above, it may be because you need to sort by month.
-Since KPIs don't have a sort option, you'll need to sort by month before you convert your visualization to a KPI.
+- If your KPI doesn't look like the one above, it may be because you need to sort by fiscalmonth.
+Since KPIs don't have a sort option, you'll need to sort by fiscalmonth before you convert your visualization to a KPI.